BlakeDrostRevature/Projects/README.md

 - Store will display all items available for purchase
 - Product purchasing is limited to a maximum of 5 or less if availability is less than 5
 - User can place an order
-- User can see all of their previous purchases\n
+- User can see all of their previous purchases< br/>
 To-do list:
 - Adding an item to store's stock
 - Removing an item from the store's stock when purchased